 \section{Rationale to military application}

 For military and defense organizations, the information environment is an operational space within the Multi-Domain Operations (MDO) paradigm, closely intertwined with, but not reducible to, the cyber domain.
-FIMI is increasingly treated as a key instrument of hybrid warfare, where information manipulation is used alongside other instruments of power to achieve strategic effects \cite{siman2022hybrid}.
+FIMI is increasingly treated as a key instrument of hybrid warfare, in which information manipulation is used alongside other instruments of power to achieve strategic effects \cite{siman2022hybrid}.
 Because such campaigns can generate strategic effects below the threshold of armed conflict and at high tempo, defensive FIMI investigation must be scalable, structured, and aligned with alliance practices in order to support timely and proportionate responses.
-From a doctrinal perspective, FIMI defense maps naturally to the classical OODA loop (Observe-Orient-Decide-Act).
-Rapid observation of emerging narratives, robust orientation through structured interpretation, timely decision on proportional responses, and coordinated action across stakeholders are prerequisites to maintain initiative in the cognitive domain.
-Agentic AI provides a mechanism to compress the observe-orient phases by automating continuous analysis\footnote{We do not focus on agentic collection in this work}, while DISARM supplies a stable semantic backbone to ensure that machine-produced outputs remain interpretable and operationally meaningful \cite{nadibaidze2024ai}.
+From a doctrinal perspective, FIMI defense maps naturally onto the classical OODA loop (Observe–Orient–Decide–Act).
+Rapid observation of emerging narratives, robust orientation through structured interpretation, timely decision on proportional responses, and coordinated action across stakeholders are prerequisites for maintaining initiative in the cognitive domain.
+Agentic AI provides a mechanism to compress the observe–orient phases by automating continuous analysis\footnote{We do not focus on agentic collection in this work}, while DISARM supplies a stable semantic backbone to ensure that machine-produced outputs remain interpretable and operationally meaningful \cite{nadibaidze2024ai}.
 An agent-based operationalization of DISARM therefore offers a concrete pathway to integrate FIMI defense into Command, Control, Intelligence, Surveillance, and Reconnaissance (C2ISR) processes.